Posts

 Image

-The sailing vessel the 'Soren Larsen' was constructed by the Danish family of Soren Larsen & Sons at their shipyard in Nykoping Mors in Denmark in 1949.
+The sailing vessel, the SOREN LARSEN was constructed by the Danish family of Soren Larsen & Sons at their shipyard in Nykoping Mors in Denmark in 1949.
 The ship was mainly employed on the Baltic sea routes and north European waters, and occasionally ventured as far afield as Iceland, and the United Kingdom.
 In 1972, the ship was gutted by fire and was laid up until 1978, when the hull was bought by Square Sail Britain.
 Being fully restored under their watch, she was re-decked with iroko timber and re-masted with Douglas Fir, and finally re-rigged as a 19th century-style brigantine.
-The vessel's new homeport became Colchester in the U.K. On resuming operations in 1979, the 'Soren Larsen' saw extensive use in television and film productions, which helped in a big way towards her overall restoration costs.
-She became well known for her regular appearances in the BBC Series 'Onedin Line', the films, 'French Lieutenant's Woman', 'In Search ...
+The vessel's new homeport became Colchester in the U.K. On resuming operations in 1979, the SOREN LARSEN saw extensive use in television and film productions, which helped in a big way towards her overall restoration costs.
+She became well known for her regular appearances in the BBC Series 'Onedin Line', the films, 'French Lieutenant's Woman', 'In Search for the Mary Celest...

 Image

-The 'Sota Eduardo' was built in 1974 by the shipyard, Astilleros Y Talleres Celaya in Bilbao for the Sota Line, which was based in the Basque Region in northern Spain.
-She was one of two small sister coastal cargo vessels, the other being named the 'Sota Alejandro'.
+The SOTA EDUARDO was built in 1974 by the shipyard, Astilleros Y Talleres Celaya in Bilbao for the Sota Line, which was based in the Basque Region in northern Spain.
+She was one of two small sister coastal cargo vessels, the other being named the SOTA ALEJANDRO.
 They both traded to Wicklow Port on a regular basis from the late 1970s to the mid-1980s with cargoes of chipboard and other building materials from Bilbao and possibly, Marin.
 Their cargo capacity was just over 1000 tons, which made them the smallest vessels owned by this company.
-On 15th July 1985, distress calls from the 'Sota Eduardo' were received by emergency services as the vessel had got into serious difficulties north-east of the Humber while on passage from the Spanish port of Marin to Scarborough in Yorkshire with a cargo of chipboard.
+On 15th July 1985, distress calls from the SOTA EDUARDO were received by emergency services as the vessel had got into serious difficulties north-east of the Humber while on passage from the Spanish port of Marin to Scarborough in Yorkshire with a cargo of chipboard.
 Rescue helicopters from R.A.F.
 Boulemar and R.A.F.
-Leconfield were immediately dispatched to the scene, as were the R.N.L.I. lifeboats from the Humber a...
+Leconfield were immediately dispatched to the scene, as were the R.N.L.I. lifeboats from the Humber and Flamborough.
+The ca...

-The 'Dunheron'
+The DUNHERON

 Image

-The tugboat 'Dunheron' was launched and completed in July 1955 as the 'Golden Cross' by shipbuilders, Scott & Sons, Bowling for Tees Towing Co.
+The tugboat, the DUNHERON was launched and completed in July 1955 as the GOLDEN CROSS by shipbuilders, Scott & Sons, Bowling for Tees Towing Co.
 Ltd., Middlesbrough.
-The vessel held this name until 1968, when she was sold and her name changed to the 'Dunheron', a name which she held for many years under different owners.
+The vessel held this name until 1968, when she was sold and her name changed to the DUNHERON, a name which she held for many years under different owners.
 At one stage, from 1972 to 1977, she was under the Irish ownership of A.C.
 Cranes Ltd., Dublin, and after that was operated by Carmel Tugs Ltd. of Bromborough until 1991.
-In 1996, she was purchased for preservation by a Captain White of London, and was reputedly owned by actress Suzie Wong.
-On 30th October 2006, she assisted the Royal Yacht 'Britannia' on an overseas departure and was the sole escort for that vessel on the final stage of her last voyage in 1997.
-During this deployment, her name reverted to 'H.M.R.T.
-(Her Majesty's Royal Tug) Golden Cross'.
-In 2012, this interesting vessel was bought by a group of volunt...
+In 1996, she was purchased for preservation by a Captain White of London, and was reputedly owned by actress, Suzie Wong.
+On 30th October 2006, she assisted the Royal Yacht, the BRITANNIA on an overseas departure and was the sole escort for that vessel on the final stage of her last voyage in 1997.
+During this deployment, her name reverted to H.M.R.T.
+(Her Majesty's Royal Tug) GOLDEN CROSS.
+In 2012, this interesting vessel was bought by a group of volunteers and moored at Ardentinny, Scot...

 Tribute Sign to My Murals